 - A Russian Polar Bear in Stockholm in the Seventeenth Century.
 SLÅ 2016

 - Orangutans never made it to Uppsala: notes on Asian great apes in captivity.
 SLÅ 2015.

 - Catching basking ide, Leuciscus idus (L.), in the Baltic Sea: Fishing and local knowledge in the Finnish and Swedish archipelagos.
-Journal of Northern Studies 2011 (free access)
+Journal of Northern Studies 2011 (open access)

 See also Central Asia & Siberia